jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum.md

 #### Immigration

-Imimgration was widely touted as the reason many voted to leave the EU.
+Immigration was widely touted as the reason many voted to leave the EU.
 By leaving, we were told, the UK could regain control over its borders and prevent the free movement of labour.
 This free movement has frequently been criticized, backed by the popular mantra that immigrants are stealing jobs and claiming